Kanishak-xd/auth-app.angular/README.md

 # Angular Firebase Auth App

-A simple authentication app built using **Angular 20**, **Firebase**, and **Tailwind CSS**.
+An app built using **Angular 20**, **Firebase**, and **Tailwind CSS**.

 ---

 ## Features

-- Sign Up with Email, Password, and Username
-- Log In with Firebase Authentication
+- Sign-up, log-in and reset password with Firebase Authentication
-- Forgot Password with email reset link
-- Auth Guard to protect routes
+- Auth and status guard to protect routes accessibility
+- Admin Dashboard with user list, roles, status, actions and audit logs
-- Edit Profile (Profile icon, name, DoB and mobile no)
+- Profile page with editable profile icon, name, DoB and mobile number
-- Tailwind CSS styling

 ---